6 Super Effective Ways to Up Your Video Email Marketing Game

-As we discussed above, embedding a video to your email receivers to watch right within that screen is not typically the best option due to restraints put in place by many email providers.
+As we discussed above, embedding a video to your email recipients to watch right within that screen is not typically a best practice due to restraints put in place by many email providers.
 Turn that frown upside down, though, because this is actually a good thing!
 Why?
-Think about it: You likely want your email subscribers to complete a specific action, and that doesn’t involve them staying in their inbox.
+Think about it: You want your email subscribers to complete a specific action, and that doesn’t involve them staying in their inbox.
 Another thing to think about is how a video within an email would play on mobile—no video is better than a bad video.

 “The bulk of video-in-email support is on iPhone, where the video will take over the whole screen while it’s playing.
 So while your viewers are watching, they’re not also seeing that CTA,” says Brendan Schwartz, founder and CTO of Wistia.

 The bottom line?
-Embedding a video thumbnails image into your email and then linking to a landing page where that video lives is likely to be much more beneficial.
+Embedding a video thumbnail image into your email and then linking to a landing page where that video lives is likely to be much more beneficial.